Kilonova and Optical Afterglow from Binary Neutron Star Mergers. II. Optimal Search Strategy for Serendipitous Observations and Target-of-opportunity Observations of Gravitational-wave Triggers: Conclusions and Discussion

 \section{Conclusions and Discussion}

-In this paper, based on our model proposed in the companion paper (\citetalias{zhu2021kilonovaafterglow}), we have presented the serendipitous search detectability of time-domain surveys for BNS EM signals, the detectability of GWs for different generations of GW detectors, as well as joint-search GW signals and optical EM counterparts.
+In this paper, based on our model proposed in the companion paper (\citetalias{zhu2021kilonovaafterglow}), we have presented the serendipitous search detectability of time-domain surveys for BNS EM signals, the detectability of GWs for different generations of GW detectors, as well as joint-search GW signals and optical EM counterparts\footnote{GW and EM detectability in the decihertz GW band could be found in \cite{Liu:2022mcd} and \cite{Kang:2022nmz}.}.